Boyle-Lab/Boyle-Lab.github.io/_posts/2017/2017-01-17-SNP_Review_Published.md

 - Papers
 ---

 Our paper reviewing methods for annotation of noncoding SNPs is now available from Trends in Genetics.
-You can also see it on our <a href="http://boylelab.org/publications.html">publications page</a>.
+This review examines the experimental and computational strategies used to assign biological function to noncoding single-nucleotide variants.
+It highlights how functional genomics, sequence-based models, and integrative annotations can help connect regulatory variants to their molecular and disease consequences.
+Congratulations to Sierra on leading this work!